 We have a \$230 million long-term shelf loan facility with CFC.
-The purpose of the shelf loan is to fund a portion of our projected capital expenditures, primarily those that are not eligible for FFB funding.
+The purpose of the shelf loan is to fund a portion of our capital expenditures, primarily those that are not eligible for FFB funding.
 Advances under the facility are available for a five-year term (through 2021) and may be extended for an additional five years.
-We did not advance funds from this facility during 2018.
+During 2019, we advanced approximately \$20 million under the CFC shelf loan.

-During 2018, we advanced approximately \$91 million from existing RUS-guaranteed FFB loans to fund construction costs related to numerous transmission projects.
-We also received advances totaling \$265 million to fund transmission asset purchases from Georgia Power.
-Among these purchases was the 47-mile Thomson-Vogtle 500 kV Transmission Line.
-This line provides improved system reliability within the statewide transmission grid.
-In addition, we received approval for another RUS-guaranteed FFB loan for approximately \$94 million related to transmission projects to be completed in 2018.
+During 2019, we advanced approximately \$141 million from existing RUS-guaranteed FFB loans to fund construction costs related to transmission projects.
+In addition, we received approval for another RUS-guaranteed FFB loan for approximately \$78 million related to transmission projects to be completed in 2019.
 No advances on this loan have occurred to date.

 RUS offers a COC program allowing its borrowers to deposit FFB debt service payments prior to their scheduled due dates.
-(See "Executive Overview" and "Subsequent Events" for further discussion of the COC program, including recent developments and 2019 activity).
-We began 2018 with an account balance of \$260 million.
-During the year, we deposited an additional \$30 million and received interest of \$11 million.
-Subsequent withdrawals for debt service payments of \$95 million resulted in a balance of \$206 million as of December 31, 2018.
+(See "Executive Overview" for further discussion of the COC program).
+We began 2019 with a COC account balance of \$206 million.
+During the year, we made no additional deposits into the account and received interest of \$7 million.
+Subsequent withdrawals for debt service payments of \$153 million resulted in a balance of \$60 million as of December 31, 2019.
+Of the \$153 million in debt services payments, \$73 million were related to prepayments and \$80 million were related to scheduled payments.